Fist and rose: Asia

-Indonesia

-In Indonesia, the fist and rose is used by Indonesian Solidarity Party (PSI) since its founding; despite that as of 2022 it does not join the SI.

 Philippines

 The fist and rose is used by the Partido Demokratiko Sosyalista ng Pilipinas (PDSP), affiliated to the SI.

 Internationals

-The emblem was picked up by the Socialist International (SI) in 1979, in a variant inspired from José María Cruz Novillo's 1977 Spanish version, although restored to a right hand directed left, and with the leafs coloured green.
+The emblem was picked up by the Socialist International (SI) in 1979, in a variant inspired from José María Cruz Novillo's 1977 Spanish version, although restored to a right hand directed left, and with the leaves coloured green.
 It may have been popularized at a joint rally of the PSOE and the Confederation of the Socialist Parties of the European Community (the present PES) in April 1977 in Madrid.
-The Party of European Socialists (PES), formed in 1992, did not however take up the fist and rose, but chose an emblem known as the “rose with stars”, associating the sole rose with the stars of the flag of Europe.
+The Party of European Socialists (PES), formed in 1992, did not take up the fist and rose, but chose an emblem known as the "rose with stars", associating the sole rose with the stars of the flag of Europe.

 Socialist International Women uses a version with two hands shaking.

 It was also formerly used by the International Union of Socialist Youth (IUSY), which is affiliated to the Socialist International.